AakritiShory/Leetcode-Daily-Problems/README.md

-## 50 Days of LeetCode Coding Challenge! 🎯.
+## LeetCode Coding Challenge! 🎯.
-Welcome to the 50 Days of LeetCode Coding Challenge! 🎉 This is a personal journey to improve problem-solving skills, enhance coding abilities, and tackle various algorithms and data structures on LeetCode.
+Welcome to the LeetCode Coding Challenge! 🎉 This is a personal journey to improve problem-solving skills, enhance coding abilities, and tackle various algorithms and data structures on LeetCode.
 Let's make every day count and achieve great progress together!

 ## Challenge Overview 🔄
-Duration: 50 Days
+Duration:  Days

-Start Date: 05/08/2024

-End Date: 24/09/2024

 <!---LeetCode Topics Start-->
 # LeetCode Topics